korivikishore1991PersonalStuff/Notes_and_Interview_questions/Interview_Sheet.md

 ## Interview#
+beeline vs hive what is the difference?
+Basically hive works when hive-client is installed on node in the cluster, where as beeline is used for connecting to a separate HiveServer2 process over Thrif.
 How do you pass arguments in Hive?
 Using hivevar in -f or ${} in -e
 Hive map side joins and other optimizations?
 Spark executors and drivers configurations?